 We started working in México in 2004 with Dr. Cecilia Sánchez-Garduño who had just finished her Doctoral thesis on Maya Nut in Veracruz and Chiapas.
 She began to conduct Maya Nut workshops for women in very deforested communities in Veracruz.
-From 2004-2007 most of her work was dedicated to creating teams of trainers throughout México and as of 2014 they have trained communites in 10 states, Veracruz, Yucatan, Chiapas, Nayarit, Jalisco, Colima, Quintana Roo, Puebla, Tamaulipas and San Luis Potosi.
+From 2004-2007 most of her work was dedicated to creating teams of trainers throughout México and as of 2014 they have trained communities in 10 states, Veracruz, Yucatan, Chiapas, Nayarit, Jalisco, Colima, Quintana Roo, Puebla, Tamaulipas and San Luis Potosi.

 As a group, the promoters help link stakeholders throughout México.
 They work directly with landowners and help with research by investigators from various Universities and Institutiones throughout México

 Among the interesting conclusions from these investigations has been discovering the importance of preventing Maya Nut seed movement from one ecoregion to another.
 Nahua people from preHispanic times knew this and today, genetic research carried out by Maya Nut Institute and researchers at the Museum of Natural History in London as part of the Darwin Initiative award (http://darwin.defra.gov.uk/) confirms the importance of respecting seed transfer zones to prevent “genetic contamination” of wild populations of Maya Nut. .